 No one is inspired to act solely based on facts, as logic tells them that just like a missed bus, another deal will come along shortly, if they just wait.

-Elements of storytelling to include:
+5 elements of retail storytelling include:

 Who was it about?
 Was it you?
 Was it a customer?
 If you know their name, use it.